 Despite continued claims that the Iranian regime and military assets have been destroyed by US-Israeli strikes coming from the White House, drones and missiles continue to wreak havoc across the Middle East.

 But despite Trump claiming there's 'nothing left to target', Iran's cheap but deadly Shahed drones have continued to strike at US military installations and allied nations across the Gulf.
-Which an expert on global security matters says could show that we are walking right into a trap.
+However, an expert on global security matters says this could show that we are walking right into a trap.

 Advert

-Professor Pape, who literally wrote the book on why you can't change a regime with air power alone, Bombing to Win: Air Power and Coercion in War, warned in Foreign Affairs that 'America and Israel may have bitten off more than they can chew.'
+Professor Pape, who wrote a book on why you can't change a regime with air power alone, Bombing to Win: Air Power and Coercion in War, warned in Foreign Affairs that 'America and Israel may have bitten off more than they can chew'.

 But despite the casualty figures being heavily one-sided, Pape says that increasing the geopolitical risk in the war is exactly what Iran wants.